deNBI/cloud-user-docs/README.md

 ### Adding images

-To add images, please add your images to the `wiki/img` folder.
+To add images, please either add your images to the `wiki/img` folder for global articles or below your local folder within a dedicated `img` folder.
 You can then reference the images in your markdown files using the relative path to the image.
 See the `wiki/registration.md` file for an example.

 ## Development Setup